-At laser surface hardening of steelwork components, laser systems are reputed to have high laser energy consumption, which is why they have not caught on in all production areas.
+When it comes to surface hardening of steel components, laser systems are said to have a high energy consumption, which is why they have not caught on in every production area.
 High-power diode lasers, however, can overcome this prejudice since they allow energy-efficient hardening of even complex component geometries, thereby offering an economical, appealing alternative to induction hardening.